nchronas/upsat_msc_thesis/index.md

 multiples of that.
 At first most of the CubeSats were 1U but later more options became available for launch configurations to 6U or even 12U.

-Commercial Off The Shelf Components {#commercial-off-the-shelf-components .Style1}
+Commercial Off The Shelf Components
 -----------------------------------

 One reason that makes CubeSats a low-cost solution is the use of COTS.